samba0648/age-calculator-flask/README.md

 1. Open the application in your browser.
 2. Enter your birthdate in the provided input field.
+3. Enter your birth time in the time picker.
+The default is set to 00:00.
-3. Click on **Calculate Age** to see the age in years, months, and days.
+4. Click on **Calculate Age and Generate Report** to see the age in years, months, and days.

 ## Screenshot